 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the difference between an IDS and IPS?
+What is the primary difference between an IDS and an IPS?

 Open an interactive chat with Bash